 What Is the Survival Rate of Sarcomatoid Mesothelioma?

-The median overall survival for sarcomatoid mesothelioma was 15 months with immunotherapy and 10.7 months with chemotherapy in a recent study.
+A recent study showed the median overall survival for sarcomatoid mesothelioma was 15 months with immunotherapy and 10.7 months with chemotherapy.
 Each patient’s prognosis differs based on health, tumor location and metastasis.
 Doctors use data from the recent past to make prognosis estimates for sarcomatoid mesothelioma life expectancy.

-Patients with pleural sarcomatoid mesothelioma survive about five months.
-The average life expectancy for peritoneal mesothelioma patients is about 10 to 11 months after diagnosis.
-Women with the sarcomatoid type tend to live longer than men.
+Patients with pleural sarcomatoid mesothelioma have a life expectancy of about five months.
+For peritoneal mesothelioma, the average is 10 to 11 months after diagnosis.
+Women with the sarcomatoid type often outlive men.

 The most impressive advancement for checkpoint blockade has been the demonstration that for people with sarcomatoid and biphasic mesothelioma, we can double survival with the combination of ipilimumab and nivolumab.

-These factors make the cancer likely to return and spread after treatment.
-However, some sarcomatoid patients have lived for years thanks to breakthroughs in immunotherapy.
-New therapies available through clinical trials may work better for some patients.
+These factors make cancer more likely to come back or spread after treatment.
+Still, some patients with sarcomatoid tumors have lived for years due to advances in immunotherapy.
+New treatments in clinical trials might work better for some patients.

 Immunotherapy Works Wonders for Sarcomatoid Mesothelioma Survivor